 When you or your loved one is living with dementia and you don't know where to turn for information, the Alzheimer's Association is here to help.
-Individuals and families can make an appointment with an Alzheimer's Association staff member, who will help assess their needs, problem-solve, and provide information about other resources in the community.
+Individuals and families can access care consultation through the 24/7 Helpline delivered by master’s level clinicians in English, Spanish, and over 200+ languages.
+Care consultants will help assess their needs, problem-solve, and provide information about other resources in the community.
 The care consultant will assist in creating a written action plan that will help the family know what steps they need to take next.
 Common topics include:

 - Information about the process of getting a diagnosis.

 - Understanding dementia as it is affecting you or your loved one now and preparing you for the changes you may see in the future.